christophersch/DACS_3-1_9/guides/Modification and expansion guide.md

 ```
 We used the json format for defining the external features of our blocks.

-For more details regarding block definitions, please use the guide at [developers.google.com/blockly/guides/overview](https://developers.google.com/blockly/guides/overview), or the included download
+For more details regarding block definitions, please use the guide at [developers.google.com/blockly/guides/overview](https://developers.google.com/blockly/guides/overview), or the included download.

 Once a block is defined, it can be added by including it in a category in the file *index.html*, for example the block ``Grab`` is included in the category ``%{BKY_INSECT_FARM_FUNCTIONS_TITLE}`` as follows:
 ```html